ArchipelagoMW/Archipelago/worlds/kh1/docs/kh1_en.md

     When prompted, check KH1 plus any other AP game you play and click `Install and configure LUA backend`, then click `Next`.

-    Extract game data for KH1 and any other games you wish to modify.
+    Extracting game data for KH1 is unnecessary, but you may want to extract data for KH2 if you plan on playing KH2 AP.

     Click `Finish`